- Activity Level: high

 - Watchdog: very alert

-Siberian Samoyed Breed Profile
+Siberian Samoyed Dog Breed Information

 The Siberian Samoyed is a cross between a Siberian Husky and a Samoyed.
 They are also sometimes called a Samusky, Samoyed Husky, or, simply, a Samoyed Husky Mix.
 They tend to be lively, energetic, and playful dogs that love their families.
 Their fluffy appearance and comedic antics are sure to fill your life with plenty of cuddles and laughs.